 Freshly ground black pepper

 Add 1 teaspoon of the coconut oil to a small saucepan set over medium heat.
 Once heated, add the diced onion and minced garlic, and cook – stirring as needed – until the onion is soft; about five minutes.
-Once soft, add the onion, garlic, and remaining coconut oil to the base of a high powdered blender, such as a Vitamix.
+Once soft, add the onion, garlic, and remaining coconut oil to the container of a high powdered blender, such as a Vitamix.
 Drain the water from the cashews then add the cashews, almondmilk, lemon juice, nutritional yeast, salt, and pepper to the base of the blender, too.
 Blend on high speed until smooth and creamy; 30-45 seconds.
 Transfer the sauce to an airtight container and refrigerate until ready to use.
 If you don’t want to use it right away, it will keep for up to five days in the refrigerator.
 If you want to freeze it, do so in ice cube trays and thaw as needed.

 To serve, divide the fettuccine noodles between bowls (or plates) and drizzle with cashew alfredo sauce (heat sauce if desired).
 Top with sautéed vegetables then finish with parsley, salt, and pepper.
 Serve with crispy bread and oil.. because why the hell not.